BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit the Great Barrier Reef to avoid crowds and still have great weather?
+When is the absolute best time to visit the Great Barrier Reef to avoid crowds and still get great weather?

 I'm worried about the reef's health.
-How can I be a responsible tourist?
+What can I do as a visitor to be more responsible?

-Beyond the popular spots like Cairns and Port Douglas, are there any less-crowded access points to the reef?
+Beyond the popular spots like Cairns and Port Douglas, are there any less-crowded access points to the reef that are still amazing?

-What's the deal with jellyfish season?
-Should I be concerned?
+What's the deal with 'stinger season' and should I really be worried about it?

 What is the cheapest month to visit Great Barrier Reef, Australia?